What do you need planning permission for?

 These regulations may differ if your house is built on designated land – this is land that sits on or within a conservation area, a place of outstanding natural beauty, a World Heritage site or a National Park – so do check the exact rules with your local council before assuming that you do or don’t need planning permission.

-You will need planning permission for a loft extension in England if:
+It is unlikely that you will need planning permission for a loft extension in England if:

 The rules around loft conversions and extensions can be confusing, so do visit the Planning Portal website for all the information.
 The Planning Portal was established by the UK Government in 2002 and is the home of planning and building regulations information and the national planning application service for England and Wales.